 Many of our children stay for lunch with us, this is called our 'Munch Bunch Club' - which we cater for 'in house'.
 The children sit at properly laid tables in groups of 6, this social time forms a very important part of independent development.
 After lunch the children will choose an activity and then have a story.
 If the children are not staying for the afternoon, they will be picked up from the school gate at 13:30.

-For those children who are doing afternoons only, they will arrive now, after the lunch session is over.
+For those children who are doing afternoons only, they will at 12.30, and join our Munch Bunch/lunch group.
 Their session will run as the morning has.

 For those staying for full day, there will be further teacher led activities both in the classroom and outside.

-The day will finish with a small ‘Circle Time’ and a story.
+The day will finish at 15.30, with a small ‘Circle Time’ and a story.

 The children then wait for their parent/guardian/nanny to come and collect them.

 Each day, either before or after (and often during) play, we include songs and stories.
-One day a week, each class spends the whole morning or afternoon at Forest School – the children will spend the whole session here, returning to the garden where they will have a little bonfire in our firepit and toast marshmallows, bake potatoes or roast corn on the cob.
-On colder days we sometimes even have hot chocolate!
+Each class spends a whole morning or afternoon at Forest School once a week – the children will spend the whole session here, returning to the garden where they will have their circle time around the fire pit and 'woodland' snack before going home.

 We aim to provide a full early-years curriculum in a happy, relaxed atmosphere.